This project is no longer maintained and has been archived.

 Taking Advantage of Column Aggregation Inheritance

 First, let me give a brief explanation of what column aggregation inheritance is and how it works.
 With column aggregation inheritance all classes share the same table, and all columns must exist in the parent.
-Doctrine is able to know which class each row in the database belongs to by automatically setting a type column so that Doctrine can cast the correct class when hydrating data from the database.
+Doctrine is able to know which class each row in the database belongs to by automatically setting a "type" column so that Doctrine can cast the correct class when hydrating data from the database.
 Even if you query the top level column aggregation class, the collection will return instances of the class that each row belongs to.

 Now that you have a basic understand of column aggregation inheritance lets put it to use.
 In this example we will setup some models which will allow us to use one address table for storing all of our addresses across the entire application.
 Any record will be able to have multiple addresses, and all the information will be stored in one table.
 First lets define our Address